Get the kit — A$297

 Outcome 2.4 (Information Management) specifically addresses document control, but the governance framework (Outcome 2.1) requires that the document control system itself is governed.
 This means the governance framework should reference and authorise the document control policy, specify who is responsible for maintaining the document register, and establish minimum standards for policy review cycles.

-The Document Control Register (Document 48 in the SIL Rescue Kit) is the central record of all organisational policies, procedures, forms, and registers.
+The Document Control Register (Document 48 in the Complete SIL Kit) is the central record of all organisational policies, procedures, forms, and registers.
 It must record, for each document:

 A document control system is not just about having a register — it is about ensuring that outdated documents are not in circulation, that all relevant staff have access to current versions, and that policy changes are communicated and understood across the organisation.